servant-io/gloo-hack-2025/apps/railway-mcp/pizzaz_server_node/README.md

 - `_meta.openai/outputTemplate`: metadata that binds the response to the matching Skybridge widget shell.

 Feel free to extend the handlers with real data sources, authentication, and persistence.

+## Dynamic assets configuration

+The server returns HTML snippets that load widget bundles (CSS/JS).
+You can point these to your own hosted assets via environment variables:

+- `ASSETS_ORIGIN` – Base URL where your versioned bundles are hosted (e.g. your Railway static assets service).
+- `ASSETS_VERSION` – Optional.
+If omitted, the server fetches `manifest.json` from `ASSETS_ORIGIN` and uses its `hash`.
+You may set it explicitly to pin a version.

+If unset, the server falls back to the demo CDN and a default version so the example runs without deploying assets.